 - The licensing specialist will forward your email to the Board's Executive Director along with your application history such as approval date(s), previous exam dates(s), previous extensions and their end date(s).

 - The Executive Director will send you an email with her decision.
-If the extension is approved, she will provide you with the next deadline date.
+If the extension is approved, she will provide you with the next deadline date (also referred to as the validity end date in Certemy).
 This is calculated from your last deadline.
-For example, if your deadline is 01/15/2022, this will be extended 6 months to 07/15/2022.
-The licensing specialist is copied on these extension approval emails so that the email can be placed in your file and so that the deadline in Certemy can be updated to reflect the new deadline.
+For example, if your deadline is 12/10/2022, this will be extended 6 months to 06/10/2023.
+The licensing specialist is copied on these extension approval emails so that the approval email can be placed in your file and the validity end date in Certemy can be updated to reflect the new validity end date.
 Hard copies are not mailed.

 If the extended deadline is approaching and you are not ready to take the exam, you may request another 6-month extension "for good cause".
 Please see the above Rule for what is considered "good cause".
 Note that the Rule states, "...includes but is not limited to...."
 You may have a reason that is not listed in the Rule but that the Executive Director or the Board would still consider good cause.
 Just provide an explanation with your request in the email.